himanshurajora/TyperX/readme.md

 ### How many programming languages does TyperX support?
 Right now, TyperX supports only Python, Java, C++, C, C#, TypeScript and JavaScript.

+### I don't have enought time to work on this because exams are close, so just making it opensource

 Made By Vedik Dev - <a href="https://github.com/himanshurajora">Himanshu Jangid</a>
 Thanks For Reading